betterplace/betterdocs/README.md

 TODO
 ----

-- Document HTTP result codes of responses
-- Document error result documents
 - Implement some kind of scheme for versioning or at least better commit messages.
 - Refactor configuration to avoid singleton antipattern
 - Prefix all dsl commands with api\_
-- Create method in generator that considers a given string as markdown formatted and compiles it to html (as a work around to put multiline descriptions inside of html tables in a markdown)
+- Create method in generator that considers a given string to be markdown formatted and compiles it to html (as a work around to put multiline descriptions inside of html tables in a markdown)
 - Display enums as possible values
+- Automatically document HTTP result codes of responses
+- Automatically document error result documents
 - Document order parameters
 - Maybe create a file where sections are defined and can be documented as well.